Interested in attending the University of Utah and how to pay for your education?

 Check your financial aid status in cis.utah.edu if you completed the FAFSA.
 Follow up on any requests from the University Office of Scholarships and Financial Aid in a timely manner.
 Make sure your financial aid file is complete by the Feb.
 1 Financial Aid Priority Date for consideration for all available aid options, including need based scholarships, grants, and work study.

-If you received a scholarship offer from our office, read the award letter carefully.
+Carefully read your scholarship offer letter.
 Merit and diversity scholarship offers are sent out one week after admissions decisions and need-based awards are sent out by the end of March.
 Most of the merit scholarship offers through the University Office of Scholarships and Financial Aid (UOSFA) must be accepted/declined by May 1 through CIS.

-Confirm your intent to enroll with the Office of Admissions by May 1 for students enrolling in Fall semester.
+Confirm your intent to enroll with the Office of Admissions by June 1, 2020 (extended) for students enrolling in Fall semester.

 If you received scholarships outside of the University of Utah, please have the donor send the check to our office.
 It helps to have your student ID or other identifiable information with the check.
-Please sent scholarship checks to: University Office of Scholarships and Financial Aid, Attn: Sheryl Hansen 201 South 1460 East Rm 135 Salt Lake City, UT 84112.
+Please sent scholarship checks to: University Office of Scholarships and Financial Aid, 201 South 1460 East Rm 105 Salt Lake City, UT 84112.
+See private scholarship information.